ansys/pyansys-dev-guide/doc/source/how-to/index.rst

 How-to
 ======

-This section describes several guidelines and best practices on how to create effective and efficient Python libraries for interfacing with Ansys products and services.
+This section describes how to create effective and efficient Python libraries for interfacing with Ansys products and services.
 It also explains how apps and complex services expose functionalities such as logging, data transfer, and app APIs.

 .. grid:: 3